• About

 Above: all Artesania products come with various accessories, including two types of floor pads (nylon and neoprene) to tune the sound to your liking.
 I used the white nylon ones which provide a livelier sound than the neoprene ones.

 Because there are already three Exoteryc racks in my own system, I opted to assess the Aire Floor Platforms in JW’s system.
 JW and I have quite similar setups, which makes it easy to draw parallels.
-While our speakers differ (he has Apogee Duetta Signature speakers and I have Apogee Divas), JW has the same Jeff Rowland model 6 power amps, the same Transparent and Cardas cables and the same brand preamp and source.
+While our speakers differ (he has Apogee Duetta Signature speakers and I have Apogee Divas), JW has the same Jeff Rowland model 6 power amps, the same Transparent and Cardas cables, and the same brand preamp and source.
 Before I got my Artesania racks, for the longest time I used Finite Elemente Spider racks.
 JW still uses a Spider rack for all his equipment except for the power amps which are on spikes and directly on the floor.
 Because I know his system so well, I thought I could at least partially forecast the expected influence of the Aire platforms on the sound.

 artesania_aire_550pix-img_9251